Smart "Predict, then Optimize": Consistency of the SPO+ Loss Function

-Thus $\bar{c} + \Delta$ is not a minimizer of the SPO risk, and $\bar{c}$ must be the unique minimizer. \Halmos \endproof
+Next, we provide Proposition \ref{spo_consistent} which shows sufficient conditions for $\bar{c}$ to be the minimizer of the SPO+ risk and therefore the minimizer of the SPO risk, implying Fisher consistency.
+We also provide conditions for when $\bar{c}$ is the unique minimizer of the SPO+ risk, which alleviates any concern that there may be alternate minimizers of the SPO+ risk which are not Fisher consistent.

-As mentioned previously, the minimizer for the least squares (LS) loss function is also $\bar{c}$, and thus the least squares loss is also Fisher consistent with respect to the SPO loss.
-A priori, one cannot claim LS or SPO+ to be better than the other, but we now derived a brand new loss function, SPO+, that maintains a fundamental consistency property of the de facto standard LS loss function.
-Since this consistency property only holds under full information and no model misspecification, numerical testing is needed to demonstrate that SPO+ indeed outperforms least squares, primarily due to its well-motivated derivation.
+\begin{proposition}[SPO+ Minimizer] Suppose that the distribution $\mathcal{D}$ of $c$ is continuous and centrally symmetric about its mean $\bar{c}$ (i.e., $c$ is equal in distribution to $2\bar{c} - c$). \begin{enumerate} \item[a)] Then $\bar{c}$ minimizes $\riskS(\cdot)$. \item[b)] In addition, suppose the interior of $S$ is nonempty.
+Then $\bar{c}$ is the unique minimizer of $\riskS(\cdot)$. \end{enumerate} \end{proposition}

-We also remark that the first two, and most important, conditions of Assumption \ref{assumption-fun} are not individually sufficient to ensure consistency on their own.
-Example \ref{bad_example1} demonstrates a situation where the distribution of $c$ is symmetric about its mean but there exists a minimizer of the SPO+ risk that does not minimize the SPO risk.
-Example \ref{bad_example2} demonstrates a situation where $c$ is continuous on $\mathbb{R}^d$ and the minimizer of SPO+ is unique, but it does not minimize the SPO risk.
-Note also that Example \ref{normal-example} in the previous subsection demonstrates a situation where all of the conditions of Assumption \ref{assumption-fun} are satisfied except the mean $\bar c$ does not have a unique optimal solution.
-Hence, for this example, $\riskS(\cdot)$ has a unique optimal solution given by $\bar c$ but $\bar c$ does not minimize $\riskT(\cdot)$.
+The two important assumptions in Proposition \ref{spo_consistent} are that $\mathcal{D}$ is centrally symmetric about its mean and continuous, both of which are not individually sufficient to ensure consistency on their own.
+Example \ref{bad_example2} in Appendix \ref{sec:examples} demonstrates a situation where $c$ is continuous on $\mathbb{R}^d$ and the minimizer of SPO+ is unique, but it does not minimize the SPO risk.
+Example \ref{bad_example1} in Appendix \ref{sec:examples} demonstrates a situation where the distribution of $c$ is symmetric about its mean but there exists a minimizer of the SPO+ risk that does not minimize the SPO risk.
+Example \ref{interior} in Appendix \ref{sec:examples} demonstrates a case where the minimizer of SPO+ is not unique if $S$ is empty while $c$ is continuous and centrally symmetric about its mean.